qmk/qmk_firmware/keyboards/dreamystate/dy16/readme.md

 More: [Imgur](https://imgur.com/gallery/6tu9KdA).

-A 16 key macropad, with USB C, RGB light and Buzzer、 Encoder in the future.
+A 16 key macropad, with USB C, RGB light and Buzzer.
+Encoder in the future.

 * Keyboard Maintainer: Dreamystate
 * Hardware Supported: Dy16 PCB